Kafka Consumer Groups & Offsets

 It is important to note that each topic partition is only assigned to one consumer within a consumer group, but a consumer from a consumer group can be assigned multiple partitions.

-In the example above, Consumer 1 of consumer group consumer-group-application-1 has been assigned Partition 0 and Partition 1, whereas Consumer 2 is assigned Partition 2.
-Only Consumer 1 receives messages from Partition 0 and Partition 1, while only consumer Consumer 2 receives messages from Partition 2.
+In the example above, Consumer 1 of consumer group consumer-group-application-1 has been assigned Partition 0 and Partition 1, whereas Consumer 2 is assigned Partition 2 and Partition 3, and finally Consumer 3 is assigned Partition 4.
+Only Consumer 1 receives messages from Partition 0 and Partition 1, while only consumer Consumer 2 receives messages from Partition 2 and 3, and only Consumer 3 receives messages from Partition 4.

 Each of your applications (that may be composed of many consumers) reading from Kafka topics must specify a different